 He says that systems often are more antifragile than we think, and we should allow them to re-balance by themselves before jumping in.

-He says a protocol would be needed to when to intervene and when to leave systems alone.
+He says a protocol would be needed for when to intervene and when to leave systems alone.

-And the shorter the time frame you observe an even, the higher the noise you will perceive.
+And the shorter the time frame you observe an event, the higher the noise you will perceive.

 The more data you get, the less you will understand